SMK121/CD-Pipeline-Jenkins-Job-1-2-3-Setup/README.md

 # Alternative Method - Execute Shell

-During development, the merge and push process was also completed using an Execute Shell script.
+During development and troubleshooting, the merge and push process was also completed using an Execute Shell script.

-The following script was added:
+This method manually performs the same Git operations that Git Publisher automates.

+## Execute Shell Script

 ```bash
 echo "Fetching latest branches"